Pybounce/spiky_situation/README_EDITOR.md

 - Since the grid is a hashmap, just add a z-cord to the hash key
 - Some enforcement needed for things that fire projectiles?
 - But really it would just allow for some nicer designed levels decorative stuff

+**Augments**

+- Something you can place on different stage objects, but not all
+- Mover is an example of an augment
+- Another example might be Ghost which makes it only visible based on distance or touching ground etc